-This piece (Figure 4: Night Heron) sat for several years before I finished it.
+This piece (Notes for the Test – Night Heron) sat for several years before I finished it.
 I developed it to a point and wasn’t sure how to complete it, so onto a shelf it went.
 It’s funny how inspiration strikes.
 I was rummanging for paper when I uncovered it and BANG! – the solution was plain as day.
 After I put on the final varnish, I noticed this little place called Orange Bluff.
 It’s by the Heron’s left foot.
 Orange Bluff is in Nassau County, Florida north of Jacksonville along the St. Mary’s River I was curious to see what’d become of the place and how it might have grown as the map was from 1919.

 Checking Google Earth, I discovered it had largely been grown over.
 Here’s the link.
 You can see the echoes of the old bones of Orange Bluff.